Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Dataset

-\subsubsection{Dataset Source}
+\subsection{Dataset Source}

 We choose TVQA~\citep{tvqa} as the data source.
-TVQA is a large-scale video question answering dataset based on television shows, which includes QA pairs regarding object relation and human activities.
-Our task focuses on human-centric question answering and is primarily concerned with the behavior and psychology of the people.
-We choose the Big Bang Theory television shows in TVQA for further annotation, which includes more human-centric reasoning.
-To make the data more suitable for our task settings, we exclude QA pairs that are unrelated with the people's behavior and psychology.
+TVQA is a large-scale video question answering dataset based on television shows, encompassing QA pairs related to object relation and human activities.
+Our task emphasizes human-centric question answering and primarily concerns the behavior and psychology of individuals.